larsjanssen6/underconstruction/README.md

  </a>

-This Laravel package makes it possible for you to set your website in "Under Construction" mode.
+This Laravel package makes it possible to set your website in "Under Construction" mode.
 Only users with the correct 4 digits code can access your site.
-This package can be useful for you to show your website to a specific client.
+This package can for example be useful to show your website to a specific client.
 Everything works out of the box, and it's fully customizable.

 <img width="850" alt="underconstruction" src="https://user-images.githubusercontent.com/7254997/30869205-d96d9962-a2e0-11e7-9044-0a7ff708e6c3.png">